 People who get into the habit of dreaming big are more likely to accomplish their goals and travel to where they want to go than those who don’t.
-If you dare to dream big, your mind will put itself in a focused and positive state and Adventures will be abound.
+If you dare to dream big, your mind will put itself in a focused and positive state, and Adventures will abound.

 6. Don’t sweat the small stuff.

 Happy people ask themselves, “Will this problem matter a year from now?”
 They understand that life’s too short to get worked up over trivial situations.
 Letting the “work politics” roll off your back will definitely put you at ease to enjoy the more important things in life.

 Being nice feels better than being mean.
 As fun as gossiping is, it usually leaves you feeling guilty and resentful.
 Saying nice things about other people encourages you to think positive, non-judgmental thoughts.
 Don’t burn bridges with gossip while traveling.

 Benjamin Franklin once said, “He that is good for making excuses is seldom good for anything else.”
 Happy people don’t make excuses or blame others for their own failures in life.
 Instead, they own up to their mistakes and, by doing so, they proactively try to change for the better.

 9. Get absorbed into the present.

 Happy people don’t dwell on the past or worry about future assignments.
 They savor the present one.
 They let themselves get immersed in whatever they’re doing at the moment.
 Stop and smell the roses.